perriera/extras_dbo/docs/GITHUB_HTTP.md

 ### Alternate Case
 > **Want to clone using ssh format?** </br>
->	When adding users to .htaccess to not specify a password and change for the format of the git clone request.
-You will also have to add back in directory information</br>
+>	As you are using a private GitHub repository we might assume no need for passwords.
+Hence, when adding users to .htaccess there is no need to specify a password.
+Also, you just need to change the format of the url for a ssh git clone request.
+However, (in this case) you will also have to add back in directory information</br>

 		git clone http://gitserver/git/xyzutil.git